stonepros/stone/doc/radosgw/encryption.rst

 ======================

-This mode allows keys to be stored in a secure key management service and retrieved on demand by the Ceph Object Gateway to serve requests to encrypt or decrypt data.
+This mode allows keys to be stored in a secure key management service and retrieved on demand by the Stone Object Gateway to serve requests to encrypt or decrypt data.

 This is implemented in S3 according to the `Amazon SSE-KMS`_ specification.